indexcosmos/indexcosmos.github.io/_posts/2015-08-28-how-I-made-my-github-page.md

 => Now browse to http://localhost:4000
 {% endhighlight %}

 At this point you should have a fully functional site build.
-Add themes and edit it to your hearts content.
+Add themes and edit.
+Jekyl comes with additional [plugins](http://jekyllrb.com/docs/plugins/) and [themes.](http://jekyllthemes.org/)